-EXS 350 (3) Physical Fitness Assessment and Prescription-Methods and techniques used to enhance physical fitness and physical performance capacities.
+EXS 350 (3) Physical Fitness Assessment &

+Prescription-Methods and techniques used to enhance physical fitness and physical performance capacities.
 Includes assessment, training techniques, exercise prescriptions, enhancement of health and skill related areas of fitness.

-EXS 371 (3) Motor Learning and Development-A study of the principles of motor learning that affect acquisition and performance of skilled movement in sports and physical education and recreational activities.
+EXS 371 (3) Motor Learning & Development-A study of the principles of motor learning that affects acquisition and performance of skilled movement in sports and physical education and recreational activities.
 Fee.

-EXS 393 (3) Seminar: Advanced Principles of Strength and Conditioning-Topics and issues in human performance.
+EXS 393 (3) Seminar: Advanced Principles of Strength & Conditioning-Topics and issues in human performance.
 Topics will be determined and announced for each semester a seminar course is offered.

-EXS 420 (3) Physiology of Exercise-A study of the body's physiological responses to exercise with emphasis on the proper methods of obtaining optimal levels of performance.
+EXS 420 (4) Physiology of Exercise-A study of the body's physiological responses to exercise with emphasis on the proper methods of obtaining optimal levels of performance.
 One additional hour of lab required per week.
-Pre-requisites: BIO 100 or 202 (preferred), BIO 262, BIO 331/333 and PED

-210 or permission.
+Pre-requisites: BIO 100 or 202 (preferred), BIO 262, BIO 331/333 and PED 210 or permission.
 CHE 121/123 and 122/124 highly recommended.
 Fee.

-EXS 431 (3) Kinesiology/Biomechanics-The anatomical and mechanical analysis of human motion with emphasis on analyzing and improving athletic performance with application of mechanics to the structure and function of the human body.
-One additional hour of lab required per week.
+EXS 428 (3) Human Functional Anatomy - A study of human anatomy and its application to human motion including musculoskeletal origins, insertions, actions and innervations.
+Surface and functional anatomy will be explored with an emphasis on the biomechanical principles of human movement.
+Lab activities will focus on live model palpation and exploring functional movements in sport and exercise.
+Prerequisites: BIO 201/203, 262 or 352, BIO 331/333.
+(Should be taken prior to EXS 431.)
+EXS 431 (4) Kinesiology/Biomechanics-The anatomical and mechanical analysis of human motion with emphasis on analyzing and improving athletic performance with application of mechanics to the structure and function of the human body.
+Three hours of lab required per week.
 Pre-requisite: BIO 100 or 202 (preferred), BIO 262, BIO 331/333 or permission.
 PHY 201 and 202 highly recommended.
 Fee.

 EXS 435 (2-3) Internship-Directed professional field experience in Exercise Science (80 clock hours minimum); Pre-requisites: EXS 228, 350, 420, and senior standing.
 Application process required; departmental approval.
 Contract.